Reviewing Midland States Bancorp Inc. (MSBI)'s and Old National Bancorp (NASDAQ:ONB)'s results | New Business Observer

 |7.53%

-For the past year Midland States Bancorp Inc. was more bullish than Old National Bancorp.
+For the past year Midland States Bancorp Inc.’s stock price has bigger growth than Old National Bancorp.

 Midland States Bancorp, Inc. operates as a financial holding company for Midland States Bank that provides banking and financial products and services to individuals, businesses, municipalities, and other entities.
 The companyÂ’s deposit products include checking, savings, money market, and sweep accounts, as well as certificates of deposits, noninterest-bearing and interest-bearing demand deposits, and time deposits.
 Its loan portfolio comprises commercial lending products consisting of owner occupied commercial real estate loans, commercial real estate investment loans, real estate construction loans, multifamily loans, and loans to purchase farmland and finance agricultural production; commercial loans, such as business term loans, equipment financing, and lines of credit; and residential first and second mortgage loans, and home equity lines of credit, as well as consumer installment loans, including loans to purchase cars, boats, and other recreational vehicles.
 The company also engages in the origination of residential first-and second-lien mortgage loans for sale into the secondary market.
 In addition, it provides trust and wealth management products and services, including financial and estate planning, trustee and custodial services, investment management, tax and insurance planning, business planning, corporate retirement plan consulting and administration, and retail brokerage services.
 Further, the company offers merchant credit card processing and related services; insurance services; and commercial equipment leasing services, as well as originates commercial mortgage loans for multifamily and healthcare facilities.
 As of December 31, 2016, it operated 45 banking offices in 36 communities within its market areas, such as Illinois, and the St. Louis and Denver metropolitan areas.
 The company was founded in 1881 and is headquartered in Effingham, Illinois.